The Navy National Museum:

 The creation of the museum in Toulon

-Established since 1981, next to the clock tower is one of the few historical sites in the city to have survived World War II.
+Installed since 1981, next to the clock tower, it is one of the few historic sites in the city to survive the Second World War.

 The museum illustrates the history and the implantation of the French navy in Toulon by an exceptional collection of models of ships, paintings and archives which testify to the importance and the influence of the military port on the city.

 The memory of the arsenal, essential to the development of the city